rkannapiran1986/Udacity-Linux-Configuration/README.md

 ### Prepare to deploy your project.

-9. Configure the local timezone to UTC.
-Configure the time zone using below command:
+9. Configure the time zone using below command:
 ```
 $ sudo dpkg-reconfigure tzdata
 ```